 Why do weak veins cause swollen legs?

 The calf muscle pump of a person who is sitting or standing person does not work sufficiently.
-Blood collects in the veins and there is a continous increase of pressure (venous hypertension).veins and there is a continuous increase of pressure (venous hypertension).
+Blood collects in the veins and there is a continous increase of pressure (venous hypertension).
 This can lead to increased transfer of fluid from the blood vessel system into the tissue of the leg, where this shows as swelling.

 Swollen legs during pregnancy